Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Experimental Setup

-The basis for the CPG controller used in this study is the half-center oscillatory unit known as the Matsuoka's oscillator \cite{Matsuoka1985, Matsuoka1987}.
+The basis for the CPG controller used in this study is the half-center oscillatory unit known as Matsuoka's oscillator \cite{Matsuoka1985,Matsuoka1987}.
 The model is described by the following set of equations:

-where $u_i$ is the inner state, $v_i$ is the variable of self inhibition, $y_i$ is the output of the $i$th neuron, $u_0$ is a constant excitatory input to the oscillator, $\tau$ and $\tau '$ are time constants, $\beta$ is the coefficient of self inhibition, and $w$ is the weight of inhibitory connection between neuron 1 and neuron 2 (Fig. \ref{Figure1}).
+where $u_i$ is the inner state, $v_i$ is the variable of self inhibition, $y_i$ is the output of the $i$th neuron, $u_0$ is a constant excitatory input to the oscillator, $\tau$ and $\tau '$ are time constants, $\beta$ is the coefficient of self inhibition, and $w$ is the weight of inhibitory connection between neuron 1 and neuron 2 (Figure~\ref{FigureNeuron}).
 The value of parameter $u_0$ has an effect on the oscillation amplitude, and the values of $\tau$ and $\tau '$ determine the natural oscillation frequency of the unit oscillator in the absence of an oscillatory input from other sources (which might be introduced by $z_i$ and $f_i$, as described further below).

-One such oscillatory unit is responsible for the control of one mechanical joint in the walking mechanism, making a total of four unit oscillators in the controller network.
+One such oscillatory unit is responsible for the control of one mechanical joint in the walking mechanism, making a total of four unit oscillators in our setup with the five-link mechanism.
 Neuron 1 and neuron 2 of an oscillatory unit are respectively denoted \emph{flexor} and \emph{extensor} neurons for that joint, drawing on an analogy with the anatomy of muscular action in real joints.
-The output $y = y_1 - y_2$ of the oscillatory unit (Fig. \ref{Figure1}) is used as the angular speed of the corresponding joint, after a linear scaling that is described in the following section.
+The output $y = y_1 - y_2$ of the oscillatory unit (Figure~\ref{FigureNeuron}) is used as the angular speed of the corresponding joint, after a linear scaling that is described in the following section.

-$z_i$ in Eq.
-(1) represent the total input from other CPG unit oscillators in the controller network to the $i$th neuron of this unit oscillator, which might be excitatory (positive) or inhibitory (negative).
+$z_i$ in Eq.~(\ref{EquationOscillator}) represent the total input from other CPG unit oscillators in the controller network to the $i$th neuron of this unit oscillator, which might be excitatory (positive) or inhibitory (negative).
 This can be written as

 with $y_j$ representing the output of the $j$th neuron in the set of remaining unit oscillators in the network, and $w_{ij}$ is the connection weight existing in-between.